Welcome to today's edition of the Rush 24-7 podcast.

 We're all in it.

-Join us at Rush Limbaugh.com to cure the blood cancers, and we will be right back.
+Join us at rushlimbaugh.com to cure the blood cancers, and we will be right back.

 Don't go away.

-Curing the blood cancers on open line Friday, starting our third decade of the Leukemia Lymphoma Society Curathon, our 21st year, 877-379-8888 is the phone number if you want to go that way.
+Curing the blood cancers on Open Line Friday, starting our third decade of the Leukemia Lymphoma Society Curathon, our 21st year, 877-379-8888 is the phone number if you want to go that way.

-Phone line open through the end of the program today, the website as well.
+Or rushlimbaugh.com, phone line open through the end of the program today, the website as well.

-Okay, uh I spoke with Catherine about this.
+Okay, I spoke with Catherine about this.

 And we have.

-And while I mean, folks, you need to know that people give me credit for this, and it's really due to you.
+And while, I mean, folks, you need to know that people give me credit for this, and it's really due to you.

-I mean, I could sit here and I could beg and I can implore and I can try to inspire and I can try to motivate and all that, but at the end of the process here, it's it's you who log on and donate.
+I mean, I could sit here and I could beg and I could implore and I can try to inspire and I can try to motivate and all that.

 It's you who pick up the phone and call.